evokegaming/guides/README.md

     name = 'Bozhidar'
     ```

-1. Don't use `{}` around instance variables being interpolated into a
+1. Use `{}` around instance variables being interpolated into a string.
-  string.

     ```Ruby
     class Person